Kennedy Faulknor: College career

 In May 2015, she committed to attend UCLA to play for the UCLA Bruins on a full scholarship, beginning in 2017.
 She made her debut on September 3, 2017, playing against the Weber State Wildcats.
 She scored her first goal on September 13, 2018 against the Loyola Marymount Lions.

 Club career

 In 2017, she played two games with Unionville Milliken SC in League1 Ontario.

 In February 2022, she attended preseason with the Houston Dash of the National Women's Soccer League.

 In October 2022, Faulknor joined Australian A-League Women club Canberra United.

+In April 2023, Faulknor joined Minnesota Aurora in the USL W League.

+In 2025, she joined Northern Super League club Vancouver Rise FC.

 International career

 Faulknor was called up to the national team program for the first time at age 14 in June 2014 for a U15 national team camp.
 She was then named to the U15 squad for the 2014 CONCACAF Girls' U-15 Championship.
 Faulknor won gold with Canada at the tournament and was named to the Tournament Best XI.

 In December 2015, at the age of 16, Faulknor was first called up to the Canadian senior squad, being selected for the 2015 International Women's Football Tournament of Natal.
 She made her debut starting in the first match of the group stage, in which Canada beat Mexico 3–0, becoming the youngest centre-back to ever appear for Canada.

 In December 2015, Faulknor was named Canadian U-17 Women's Player of the Year.

 In March 2016, Faulknor was selected for Canada's under-17 squad for the 2016 CONCACAF Women's U-17 Championship.
 She scored her first international goal against Grenada U20 on March 5.
 In the next match against Haiti, she suffered a concussion, sidelining her for the remainder of the tournament.